MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### Tabular expression statements

+Every KQL query must consist of at least one tabular expression statement.
+This makes them the most common type of query statement.

 The input and output of tabular expression statements consist of tables or tabular datasets.
 In these statements, operators are sequenced by the pipe (`|`) delimiter.
 Data flows, or is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.

 #### Example

 Let's go through the following query step by step.

-1. All data rows of the `StormEvents` table are fed into the `where` operator and filtered by the value of the `StartTime` column.
+1. All rows of the `StormEvents` table are fed into the `where` operator and filtered by the value of the `StartTime` column.
 1. The remaining rows are fed into the `where` operator again and filtered by the value of the `State` column.
 1. The remaining rows are fed into the `count` operator and counted.